The Mashaa’ir: A Journey Through Arafat, Muzdalifah, and Mina

 Key Landmarks in Arafat

 During Ziyarat: Many visitors choose to climb the steps to the top of Jabal ar-Rahmah.
-While not a religious requirement, it offers a panoramic view of the entire plain, allowing one to visualize the immense gathering of Hajj.
+While not a religious requirement, it offers a panoramic view of the entire plain, allowing one to visualize the immense Hajj gathering.
 It is a popular spot for making Dua (supplication).

 Note: A significant portion of the front of the mosque is actually outside the boundary of Arafat.
 Pilgrims must be careful to be within the designated Arafat boundaries during Hajj.
 During Ziyarat, you can view the mosque’s impressive architecture.